3mcd/p2p-playground/README.md

 ####Usage

-Navigate to `localhost:8000` and copy your ID.
+Run `node index.js`, navigate to `localhost:8000` and copy your ID.
 Open a separate browser window at the same URL and paste the ID in the text input (or have a friend do it).
 After ~2000ms the server will attempt to establish a [WebRTC](http://www.webrtc.org/) connection between the two clients.
 After the connection is made, the two